America Faces Increase in Babies Born Addicted to Drugs

 Though infants born with NAS usually overcome physical dependence on drugs and alcohol before leaving the hospital, these babies are often at higher risk for addiction due to factors including genetics and environment.
 Having a family history of addiction increases a child’s risk for substance abuse and addiction later in life, while an unhealthy home environment can also influence alcohol and drug abuse.

 Children with parents who struggle with addiction are often exposed to violence and drug abuse, and may face health problems triggered by poor nutrition.
-These kids are also at higher risk for physical health problems, as well as psychological health conditions including depression, anxiety, and bipolar disorder.
-Many times, babies born addicted to drugs go on to suffer cognitive and behavioral problems, as well as problems that range from poor concentration and focus, to developmental delays in motor control.
+These children are also at higher risk for physical health problems, as well as psychological health conditions, including depression, anxiety and bipolar disorder.
+Many times, babies born addicted to drugs go on to suffer cognitive and behavioral problems, as well as problems that range from poor concentration and focus to developmental delays in motor control.

 Long-term effects of commonly abused substances on babies:

-Alcohol addiction can lead to children being born with a Fetal Alcohol Spectrum Disorder, a classification with three main disorders: Fetal Alcohol Syndrome, Fetal Alcohol Effects, and Alcohol-Related Neurodevelopmental Disorder.
+Alcohol addiction can lead to newborns with a Fetal Alcohol Spectrum Disorder, a classification with three main disorders: Fetal Alcohol Syndrome, Fetal Alcohol Effects, and Alcohol-Related Neurodevelopmental Disorder.
 These disorders can lead to physical abnormalities, cognitive delays, poor motor skills, and emotional and behavioral issues.

-Cocaine addiction leads to brain chemistry changes in dopamine and serotonin in utero, which often correct themselves naturally as the child ages.
+Cocaine addiction leads to brain chemistry changes in dopamine and serotonin in utero, which can correct naturally as the child ages.
 However, babies born addicted to cocaine are at higher risk for mental health disorders, hyperactivity disorders, and heart disease later in life.

-Regular marijuana use throughout pregnancy increases the risk for premature birth, low baby birth weight, and behavioral issues later in life.
+Regular marijuana use during pregnancy increases the risk for premature birth, low birth weight, and behavioral issues later in life.

 Opioid abuse during pregnancy is linked to numerous cognitive impairments, low birth weight, and small head circumference.
 Studies show that heroin use in particular is more likely to negatively affect a child’s home environment and increase the risk for addiction later on.